Twipped/InterviewThis/README.md

 ## Remote

-- What timezone/hours does the team work in?
+- What timezone/hours does the company work in?

-- Will the company pay for home office equipment such as monitors or furniture?
+- Will the company pay for home office equipment such as electronics or furniture?
   - If yes, will that equipment be considered company property?
   - Would I have to return it if/when I leave the company?

-- Do you have a team chat setup such as IRC or Jabber?
+- Do you have a team chat setup such as Slack or Jabber?
 Do your developers actively use it, is it their primary communication channel?

 - Do your developers use video chat software such as Skype or Google Hangouts?